 If you are a young woman you will wear a long-sleeved kimono in very colorful fabric / or with bright designs.
 If you are a married woman you will wear a short sleeved kimono.
 The colors of this kimono will be more subdued than for the unmarried girls.
 If you are a bride you will wear a white kimono

 If you are a child you will wear kimonos which are brightly colored or with vivid prints and patterns.
-If you a very small baby you will be dressed in a white under kimono and on top another kimono which will be a bright colored one for a girl and a black for the boy
+If you are a very small baby you will be dressed in a white under kimono and on top another kimono which will be a bright colored one for a girl and a black for the boy.

-The kimonos worn by the samurai consisted of three parts: the kimono, then a sleeveless garment known as a kamishimo worn over the kimono and a hakama, a trouser-like split skirt
+The kimonos worn by the samurai consisted of three parts: the kimono, then a sleeveless garment known as a kamishimo worn over the kimono and a hakama, a trouser-like split skirt.

 For a wedding a man will wear a black kimono with a white obi and for funeral, he will wear a black kimono with a black obi.

 Furisode Kimono: This is the formal Kimonos worn by unmarried women.
 These kimonos have long flowing sleeves that almost reached the ankles.
 They have colorful and bright designs on them.